 The sanctuary on Samothrace consists of three narrow terraces on the west slopes of Mount Hagios Georgios, separated by two steep-banked streams.
 The entrance is through the Ptolemy II propylaeum, also known as the Ptolemaion, which spans the eastern brook like a bridge.

-A winding path then descends towards the main terrace, sited between two brooks, where the main monuments of the sanctuary are found.
+A winding path then descends towards the main terrace, sited between the two brooks, where the main monuments of the sanctuary are found.
 A large tholos, the Arsinoëion, or Arsinoë Rotunda, is the largest covered round space in the ancient Greek world.

 Measuring an incredible twenty meters (65 feet) in diameter, it may have served to welcome the theoroi, the sacred ambassadors sent by cities and associations to attend the great festivals at the sanctuary.